Rasmustof/ITTECHSCHOOL/README.md

 Platformer using Images and objects to create a random playing area (also scaling depending on screen size) Planned changes: scrolling upwards so the game will keep going untill the player falls off Also now Showcasing Arrays and Objects .. yay

+Space Invaders:
+An Attempt to recreate Space invaders with todays programming

+Race Game:
+Simple car game with a 2-lane road... a stone will spawn on a random lane, and when it dissapears below the car, a new will appear